 - Save the program and press F5 to run it.

 - Select the start time.

 - Then, click on OK.

 - Therefore, your time difference will show the result in minutes in cell E5.

-Read More: How to Calculate Absolute Difference between Two Numbers in Excel
+Read More: How to Subtract Minutes from Time in Excel

 I hope this article has given you a tutorial about how to calculate the time difference in minutes in Excel.
 All of these procedures should be learned and applied to your dataset.
 Take a look at the practice workbook and put these skills to the test.
 We’re motivated to keep making tutorials like this because of your valuable support.